RayHightower/RayHightower.com/_posts/2019-05-01-nvidia-jetson-nano-getting-started-and-avoiding-gotchas.markdown

 * USB keyboard
 * USB mouse
 * Ethernet cable (for wired connections)
-* WiFi dongle or M.2 card.
+* EDIMax WiFi dongle or M.2 card.
 Details discussed below.
 * Case or other mounting device.
 I used wooden screws to fasten my Nano to a block of wood.
 That way, people can handle the device without touching the circuit board, traces, ICs, etc.

 ### Gotcha: Power Requirements